 Even with Freeway speeds the cars still have to follow the route of the road which is very rarely a straight line, unless you get out into the rural plains.

 Helicopters are never limited by speed.
-Below 10,00ft all aircraft speed is limited of 250kts and no conventional helicopter can cruise anywhere near that speed.
+Below 10,00ft all aircraft speed is limited to 250kts and no conventional helicopter can cruise anywhere near that speed.
 The new hybrid helicopters are a different story, however!

 As most flights are able to fly in a straight line between departure (unless restricted airspace, weather, terrain or ATC dictate otherwise) and destination with no speed limit, the helicopter can rapidly cover the distance.